hexagontruth/hexular/README.md

 Basic colors, spacing, and blending options can be set in the theme modal (Ctrl+E).
 Themes work generally the same as presets in the model configuration modal, and can be saved, etc. They are exported as part of the overall configuration export (Ctrl+Alt+S or Ctrl+Meta+S).

-The draw configuration modal (Ctrl+H) allows us to set several parameters related to how cells are drawn on screen, including which if any simple shape to draw for each cell, as well as the default zoom, play step interval, and number of intermediate "drawing steps" to perform between each model step.
+The draw configuration modal (Ctrl+H) allows us to set additional parameters related to how cells are drawn on screen, including which if any simple shape to draw for each cell, as well as the default zoom, play step interval, and number of intermediate "drawing steps" to perform between each model step.
 This allows e.g. complex animations with fading colors, animated shapes, etc., to occupy our minds as we enjoy the procession of our automata.
+The "draw scale" setting principally affects exported video and images, and should typically be kept at `1` unless these features are being used, as larger numbers will slow down drawing significantly.

 #### Plugins